 A return trip home

-Note: This is an introduction to a series titled, “Cakewalk Summers: Growing up a West Virginian.”
+Note: This is the Introduction from my upcoming book, “Cakewalk Summers: Growing up a West Virginian.”

 By Michael M. Barrick